Conrad Edward Egan

 May 8, 1942 ~ June 9, 2025

-Born in:
+Born in: Akron, Ohio

-Resided in:
+Resided in: Oakton, Virginia

-Conrad Edward Egan, a leader in national housing policy and a lifelong advocate for affordable housing, equity, and community development, passed away peacefully on June 9, 2025, at his home in Oakton, Virginia, following complications from prostate cancer.
+Conrad Egan, Champion of Affordable Housing and Beloved Advocate for Community and Nature Conrad Edward Egan, a leader in national housing policy and a lifelong advocate for affordable housing, equity, and community development, passed away peacefully on June 9, 2025, at his home in Oakton, Virginia, following complications from prostate cancer.
 He was 83.

 Born May 8, 1942, in Akron, Ohio, to Edward and Irene Egan (née Kryzaniak), Conrad’s life was marked by deep purpose, humility, and curiosity.
 As a young man, he earned the rank of Eagle Scout and graduated from St. Vincent–St. Mary High School before heading to the University of Detroit, where he served as student-body president and fenced competitively.
 He later earned a master’s degree from the University of Michigan.

 Conrad met the love of his life, Carol Egan (née Fradette), in Detroit, MI.
 They were married on July 18, 1964, at St. Thomas Aquinas Catholic Church in Dearborn, Michigan—beginning an adventurous life of purpose and service that spanned the country.
-They welcomed daughter Kathleen (Kat) in 1965 and son Michael (Mike) in 1967.
-Kat now leads her own culture and leadership consulting firm, and Mike is a lawyer.
+They welcomed daughter Kathleen (Kat) in 1965 and son Michael in 1967.
+Kat now leads her own culture and leadership consulting firm, and Michael is a lawyer.

 Conrad’s professional journey began in Detroit in the mid-1960s, working with grassroots organizations such as the West Central Organization, the University of Detroit Urban Law Program, and the Highland Park Model Cities Program.
 These early experiences sparked a commitment to housing justice that would define his life.

-He joined the U.S. Department of Housing and Urban Development (HUD) in 1969, serving in both San Francisco and Washington, D.C.
-Over two decades at HUD, he rose to become Director of the Office of Multifamily Housing Management, where he oversaw the agency’s entire multifamily housing portfolio and helped preserve thousands of affordable units through creative use of Section 8 subsidies.
 In 1986, he joined NHP, Inc.—then the nation’s largest private owner–manager of affordable rental housing—as Executive Vice President.
 There, he led development and asset management efforts across thousands of multifamily and senior housing properties.
 He returned to HUD in 1993, serving as Special Assistant to the Deputy Assistant Secretary for Multifamily Programs and to Secretary Henry Cisneros.
 His leadership helped drive HUD’s rapid response to the Northridge earthquake in 1994 and launched the Neighborhood Networks initiative to support resident career development.

 From 1997 to 2010, Conrad helped shape national housing policy from the nonprofit sector.
 He served as Policy Director and then President and CEO of the National Housing Conference (NHC), strengthening bipartisan collaboration and nonprofit advocacy nationwide.
 Between 2001–2002, he also served as Executive Director of the congressionally chartered Millennial Housing Commission, tasked with evaluating and modernizing federal affordable housing strategy across the country.